One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Experiments

-\textbf{Qualitative Comparison.} Fig.~\ref{fig:sota_cmp_crossid} shows qualitative comparison results with state-of-the-art methods.
-Our method can maintain the source face identity better than previous methods under large camera pose changes (row 1 and 2) while imitating the driving expressions accurately (row 3 and 4), which confirms the importance of 3D full-head reconstruction during animation.
-The 360$^\circ$ rendering results of the avatars reconstructed by our method in Fig.~\ref{fig:multi_view} confirm the effectiveness of our UV space full-head modeling, allowing for more realistic 3D avatars.
+\textbf{Qualitative Comparison.} Fig.~\ref{fig:sota_cmp_crossid} presents a qualitative comparison of our cross-identity reenactment results against state-of-the-art methods.
+Our method better maintains source face identity and head shape than previous methods under large camera pose changes (rows 1 and 3), while accurately imitating driving expressions (rows 2 and 4).
+This confirms the importance of 3D full-head reconstruction during animation.
+The 360$^\circ$ rendering results of the avatars reconstructed by our method in Fig.~\ref{fig:multi_view} validate the effectiveness of our UV-space full-head modeling, allowing for more realistic 3D avatars.
 More qualitative comparison results are shown in the supplementary material.

-\textbf{Inference Speed.} Tab.~\ref{table:speed_fps} measures the time of reenactment during inference using an NVIDIA RTX 3090.
+\textbf{Animation Speed.} Tab.~\ref{table:speed_fps} measures the time of reenactment during inference using an NVIDIA RTX 3090.
 Based on the efficient 3DGS representation, our method achieves an FPS of 246, outperforming previous methods.
 This confirms the efficiency of our method and highlights its potential real-time applications.